javascript-tutorial/server/README.md

 Now images in the tutorial folder are translated, but not committed yet.

 **Step 4.** Then you'll need `git add/commit/push` the translated SVGs, as a part of the normal translation flow.

 You may want to open the translated SVGs directly in the browser to take a look at them before committing.
 Just to make sure that the translation looks all right.
+If an image is untranslated on refresh, use "uncached reload" (hotkeys at https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache#Bypassing_cache).

 > To translate a single image, use the `--image` parameter of the script: